 In 1995, at age twenty-nine, he was diagnosed with cancer and began a very public battle with that disease.
 In 1997, cancer-free, he returned to the monastic community which had formed him in college, and entered into Saint Meinrad Archabbey, a community which followed the Rule of St. Benedict.
 It was here, immersed in the ritual life of a monk, that Lewis began writing in earnest, working as both an author and editor for One Caring Place Publications of Abbey Press.
 HIs first book was published in 1999.

-In 2005 Lewis was received as a priest in the Church of England.
-After serving congregations in Italy and Spain he now serves as Rector of the Benefice of Colegate and Tombland (including the two Medieval gems of St. George Colegate and St. George Colegate) in Norwich as well as The Diocesan Officer for Vocations Outreach for the Diocese of Norwich.
+In 2005 Lewis was received as a priest into the Church of England.
+After serving congregations in Italy and Spain he now serves as parish priest for three Norwich city-centre churches: St. George Colegate, St. George Tombland, and St Giles-on-the-Hill.